opmorgan/py-seqtest/README.md

 ### Windows / macOS / Linux

 Pre-compiled binaries are available for Windows, macOS, and Linux.
-You can download them [here].
+You can download them [here](https://gitlab.com/ojjo/py-seqtest/tags/v0.1.0).

 ### From Source